coopengo/tryton-session/README.md

 For that you need to launch this [page](dist/index.html).

 This makes it easy to:
-    - debug rpc exchanges (browser tools are good for that tasks)
+- debug rpc exchanges (browser tools are good for that)
 - understand and play with trytond

 ![Browser](browser.png)